 Step 2: Spread the cauliflower out in a single layer on your baking sheet.
 Do your best not to overcrowd the pan, as it will cause the cauliflower to steam more than roast.
 We want all that good charred, caramelized goodness!

-Step 3: Roast for about 10 minutes, shake the pan (or flip pieces with a spatula) and return to the oven.
-Roast another 10 minutes, until easily pricked by a fork.
+Step 3: Roast for 20-25 minutes, shaking the pan (or flipping pieces with a spatula) halfway through.
+Roast it until the caulifower is lightly golden brown and fork tender.
 Remove from the oven.

 Step 4: Blend.
-Fill your blender about ¾ full with roasted cauliflower, working in batches if necessary.
-Add about 2 tablespoons of butter and about ¼ cup of cream for every batch.
+To make a super creamy cauliflower mash, fill your high-speed blender about ¾ full with roasted cauliflower, working in batches if necessary.
+Add about 2 tablespoons of butter and a little cream (~¼ cup) for every batch.
 Blend until creamy and thick, similar to mashed potatoes, using the plunger if necessary.
+You can also use an immersion blender if you don't mind it a little chunkier.

 Step 5: Season & Serve.
 Once the "mashed" cauliflower is a consistency you like, taste it.
 Season with salt, pepper and more of Johnny's seasoning as needed.
 Serve hot in place of mashed potatoes.
 Enjoy!!